 Clubs have always been an essential part of improving our inter-personal skills and building community.
 Imagine a group designed solely to empower those with different abilities, well Club Challenge is just that!

 Club Challenge was founded in 2017 by the CEO of Challenge Enterprises, Nancy Keating.
 The organization was graciously funded by a special grant managed by the State of Florida’s Agency for Persons with Disabilities, which helps serve over 50,000 Floridians living with disabilities.
 The goal of Club Challenge is to be the bridge for persons with different abilities to develop and nurture social engagement skills, while accomplishing personal and professional goals.
-These goals can be is achieved by participation in community events, volunteering opportunities, recreational outings, advocacy training and employment coaching.
+These goals can be achieved by participation in community events, volunteering opportunities, recreational outings, advocacy training and employment coaching.

 Club Challenge members volunteer several hours a month contributing to their community.
 One such opportunity is with Waste Not Want Not, a non-profit organization located in Orange Park, Florida that helps distribute rescued wholesome foods to different areas in the community.
 Club Challenge volunteers contribute to this cause by assisting in the process of sorting and preparing food items for distribution.
 While volunteering, members learn employment related and social skills that they can use in their everyday lives, whether it be for a job interview or just approaching new acquaintances.